ticosx/TicosAudioLib/README.md

 ## Neat Things People Have Done With ESP8266Audio
 If you have a neat use for this library, [I'd love to hear about it](mailto:earlephilhower@yahoo.com)!

-My personal use of the ESP8266Audio library is only to drive a 3D-printed, network-time-setting alarm clock for my kids which can play an MP3 instead of a bell to wake them up, called [Psychoclock](https://github.com/earlephilhower/psychoclock).
+My personal use of the Ticos Audio library is only to drive a 3D-printed, network-time-setting alarm clock for my kids which can play an MP3 instead of a bell to wake them up, called [Psychoclock](https://github.com/earlephilhower/psychoclock).

 Harald Sattler has built a neat German [word clock with MP3 alarm](http://www.harald-sattler.de/html/mini-wecker.htm).
 Detailed discussion on the process and models are included.